Cortisol: The Beer Gut Hormone

 - Hormone levels return to normal.

-- The body returns to storing the glucose (sugar), amino acids, and fats.
+- The body returns to storing glucose (sugar), amino acids, and fats.

 So, how does cortisol contribute to obesity?
-Cortisol have two deleterious (bad) effects that increase the risk of obesity.
+Cortisol has two deleterious (bad) effects that increase the risk of obesity.
 Cortisol increases your ability to respond to a stressful event.
 Mobilization of energy is on what this happens.
 Cortisol causes our bodies to increase blood sugar, fats, and amino acids.
-Amino acids are are building block of muscle and protein.
-This increase in amino acids in the blood stream will be used to make sugar in the liver.
-This decreases the ability to repair muscle and if the stress is long term or chronic, muscle mass will drop.
+Amino acids are building block of muscle and protein.
+This increase in amino acids in the bloodstream will be used to make sugar in the liver.
+This decreases the ability to repair muscle and if the stress is long-term or chronic, muscle mass will drop.
 This will decrease the ability to burn calories in the future since muscle is the factory that is responsible for most of your metabolism.

 What Causes Cortisol to Increase?
 Cortisol is a stress hormone.
 It increases with any stressful event.
 The definition of stress is different for each person.
 Insomnia, caffeine, infections, trauma, anger, and starvation will all increase cortisol.
 If you reduce your stress and rest, you will recover from the stress, but if now, you will not fully recover and the acute stress will likely become chronic.

 How can I reduce my cortisol?
 The key to reducing your cortisol is to reduce the stress or stressor.
 But, there are a few things I can recommend that should assist you in the endeavor.